ohhi-vn/cluster_helper/README.md

 config :cluster_helper,
   # all roles of current node.
 Can add role in runtime.
   roles: [:data, :web],
-  # for scope of :syn lib. default sope is ClusterHelper
+  # for scope of :syn lib. default scope is ClusterHelper
   scope: :my_cluster
 ```